-The Statement of Accounts summarises the Authority's transactions for the 2016/17 financial year and its position as at the year-end, 31st March 2017.
+The Statement of Accounts summarises the Authority's transactions for the 2017/18 financial year and its position as at the year-end, 31st March 2018.
 The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which require the Accounts to be prepared in accordance with proper accounting practices.

-It has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under the Local Government Act 2003.
+It has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under the Local Government Act 2003.

 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
+The Statement of Accounts has been prepared on a going concern basis.